iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 #.
 Set Node ID to 1 (or your current Node ID)

 #.
-From the Object Dictionary, double click controlVelocity, it will open in the Object Editor
+From the Object Dictionary, double click *controlVelocity*, it will open in the Object Editor

 	.. image:: ../_static/manual_images/fortiq/canopen/kickdrive_open_od.png
 		:height: 400

 #.
-Double Click the Value/Editor box put 10 (set up to set the velocity to 10 rad/sec)
+Double click the Value/Editor box put 10 (set up to set the velocity to 10 rad/sec)

 #.
 Deselect the box, and reselect the whole entry so that it turns blue

 #.
 Select Write, and your motor should begin to spin

 #.
-To stop your motor, click the drop-down on stopCommand, and double click Coast
+To stop your motor, click the drop-down on *stopCommand*, and double click *Coast*

 #.
-Set Coast to 1, and click Write
+Set *Coast* to 1, and click Write

 Changing your Node-ID
 ***********************

-In order to change your module's Node-ID please first follow steps 1-8 from :ref:`Spinning your Module` to connect to the CANBUS
+In order to change your module's Node-ID please first follow steps 1-8 from :ref:`Spinning your Module` to connect to the CAN bus

 .. note::
 	If you are connecting more than one module to the CANOpen bus, and desire independent control of each, you must set unique Node-IDs.
-To set unique Node-IDs, you must complete the following steps for **one motor** at a time.
+To set unique Node-IDs, you must complete the following steps for **one module** at a time.
 Connecting multiple modules to the bus and performing these steps will change both nodes' Node-ID to the same value.

 #.
 Open *CAN Sender*

 	.. image:: ../_static/manual_images/fortiq/canopen/kickdrive_cansender.png

 #.
-Replace the default program with the following (a script to set a Node ID to 5), and enter your desired nodeId
+Replace the default program with the following (a script to set a Node ID to 5), and enter your desired *nodeId*

 	.. code-block::